deankoch/pkern/vignettes/pkern_vignette.md

 ## Likelihood

-In the next section we will show how to fit the parameters of a covariance model to a sample variogram by weighted least squares.
+In the next sections we will show how to fit the parameters of a covariance model to a sample variogram by weighted least squares.
 This is not the most robust way of fitting covariance, however it is easy to understand, and fast.
 For users preferring likelihood based-methods, we